 A diagram showing system components and connections within a networked environment.

 Process by which an entity’s systems are remotely checked for vulnerabilities through use of manual or automated tools.
 Security scans that include probing internal and external systems and reporting on services exposed to the network.
 Scans may identify vulnerabilities in operating systems, services, and devices that could be used by malicious individuals.

+Also referred to as “segmentation” or “isolation.”
 Network segmentation isolates system components that store, process, or transmit cardholder data from systems that do not.
 Adequate network segmentation may reduce the scope of the cardholder data environment and thus reduce the scope of the PCI DSS assessment.
 See the Network Segmentation section in the PCI DSS Requirements and Security Assessment Procedures for guidance on using network segmentation.
 Network segmentation is not a PCI DSS requirement.
-See System Components.

 Acronym for “National Institute of Standards and Technology.”
-Non-regulatory federal agency within U.S. Commerce Departments Technology Administration.
-Their mission is to promote U.S. innovation and industrial competitiveness by advancing measurement science, standards, and technology to enhance economic security and improve quality of life.
+Non-regulatory federal agency within U.S. Commerce Department's Technology Administration.

 Security-scanning software that maps networks and identifies open ports in network resources.